sfz-inc/fuzztester/README.md

-# fuzztester
+# spring-rest-seed
-my new project
+an Atomist seed project